SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 Console.WriteLine(optionsMonitor.Get("MyServiceTwo").ConnectionString);
 ```

-This outputs:
+This is the output:

 ```
 Host=host1;Database=db1;Username=user1;Password=pass1;Include Error Detail=True
 Host=host1;Database=db2;Username=user2;Password=pass2;Log Parameters=True
 ```

-When using cloud hosting, the local connection string names need to match the service binding names in the cloud for proper
+When using cloud hosting, the local connection string names must match the service binding names in the cloud for proper
 merging to take place.

-However, for convenience, if you have a single named service binding in the cloud, you can just use "Default" locally.
+However, for convenience, if you have a single named service binding in the cloud, you can use `Default` locally.
-This is useful if you don't know the cloud-hosted service binding name upfront while developing your application.
+This is useful if you don't know the cloud-hosted service binding name upfront as you are developing your application.

 ## Connection/client instances

-On top of the exposed connection string, a Steeltoe Connector provides a factory to obtain driver-specific connection/client instances.
+In addition to the exposed connection string, a Steeltoe Connector provides a factory to obtain driver-specific connection/client instances.

 The example below uses the same `appsettings.json` file from before, but obtains a connection from the factory: